Samhain Journal Prompts

 The first harvest festival, Lammas, arrives at the end of summer.
 Lammas marks the start of the harvest season, a great time for giving thanks and recognizing the yield of our hard work.
 The shadows are starting to stretch longer.
 At a harvest festival, Mabon, the autumn equinox brings balance to the earth once again, as day and night equalize.

 Finally, the Wheel's end and beginning is at Samhain, the final community harvest festival.
-The veil between worlds is thinnest, the land is in shadows, and it is the perfect time for reflection on the past, letting go, death, and looking to the future with wisdom.
+The veil between worlds is thinnest, the land is in shadows, and it is the perfect time for reflection on the past, letting go, death, and looking to the next year.
 The sun is appearing less every day, and we must make a fire to perform our harvest rituals and get ready for winter.

 More About Samhain

-Now that you have plenty of Samhain journal prompts, would you be glad to learn more about Samhain?
-Or check out winter solstice journal prompts for Yule, journal prompts for Ostara, and plenty of other options.
+Now that you have plenty of prompts, would you be glad to learn more about Samhain, or Halloween?
+Or check out journal prompts for Yule, journal prompts for Ostara, and plenty of other options.
 Here are some places to start.

 Why Should You Keep a Journal?

 Journaling is surprisingly beneficial for writers!
-Writing down your thoughts, projects, and experiences can help you process emotions, track personal growth, and even spark creativity.
-Writing prompts, like these Samhain journal prompts, are a good way to get started.
+Make yourself a cup of tea, and let's get started.
+Writing down your thoughts, projects, and experiences can help you process emotions, track personal growth in your life, come up with ideas, decide on your political beliefs, celebrate your wins, and even spark creativity.
+Journal prompts are a good way to get started.

 Like anything, practice matters when it comes to writing.
-That means choosing each word as you are writing your Samhain journal prompts can help your writing shine in other areas of your life!
-And these journal prompts are a great place to start your practice.
+That means choosing each word as you are writing can help your writing shine in other areas of your life!
+And these prompts are a great place to start your practice.

-Depending on what you journal about, writing can be an opportunity to focus on your personal growth, dreams, goals, and in-the-moment progress.
-Set intentions and write about why you want to achieve the goals you've set and brainstorm ways to achieve them.
+Depending on what you write about, writing can be an opportunity to focus on your personal growth, dreams, feelings, goals, and in-the-moment progress.
+Set intentions and write about why you want to achieve the goals you've set and brainstorm ways to focus on and achieve them.
 Write about what you are letting go of and the lessons you learn along the way, too.
-And don't forget to track your progress in your journal!
+Don't forget to track the time you spend and how you feel about your progress in your journal!
+And of course, describe and celebrate your successes as they come.

 Similarly, you can use your journaling time to think through a situation in your life to sort out how you want to address it.
-In addition to using the autumn equinox journal prompts above, consider writing in your journal about your plans, new dreams, ideas, and goals.
+For example, sometimes using your writing time to describe a problem with another person and imagine ideas for a solution can make it come to reality.

-Studies are showing that writing in your journal may also reduce stress, improve your immune system response, and even boost your memory.
-Here's an article from Intermountain Healthcare about how writing in your journal can improve your life.
+Studies are showing that writing in your journal may also reduce stress, improve your immune system response, promote self love in your life, and even boost your memory.
+Here's an article from Intermountain Healthcare about how it can improve your life.

-If you have set intentions about journaling and are looking for more writing prompts after your Samhain journal prompts, here is the perfect opportunity to keep writing in your Samhain journal.
-You can find plenty of options here, including higher self journal prompts and other creative writing prompts.
+If you are looking for more prompts after fall, here is the perfect opportunity to grab a cup of tea and keep writing.
+You can find plenty of options here, including higher self journal prompts and other creative writing prompts to write.